Moataz-Aldawood/jakarta-ee-tools/README.md

 - Does not require a Java Language Server to be running, but synergizes excellently with standard Java extensions.

 ## Future Enhancements
-- Component file caching for extreme performance on huge enterprise workspaces.
+- **Component File Caching**: Instant jump-to-definition and extreme performance optimizations for huge enterprise workspaces via Java file caching.
+- **EL Semantic Validation**: Real-time diagnostics for mistyped Java beans and properties within EL expressions (e.g., flagging `#{userLoggin.user}`).
-- 3rd-Party Tag library support (e.g., PrimeFaces).
+- **3rd-Party Tag library support**: Rich integration for libraries like PrimeFaces.

 ## License
 This project is licensed under the GPL-3.0 License.